 So…Git/GitHub are set up in a branch system, imagine a tree with 5 branches, and 2 woodpeckers who live on that tree, woodpecker A pecks on branch 1 while woodpecker B pecks on branch 2.
-Both branches belong to the same tree (the master tree) but they can both work at the same time on these different branches, woodpecker A does not have to stop to allow woodpecker B to do their work.
+Both branches belong to the same tree (the main tree) but they can both work at the same time on these different branches, woodpecker A does not have to stop to allow woodpecker B to do their work.

 Lets, bring that back into the context of Web Development – Developer A & B are both working on the same project – for arguments sake, let’s say a rock, paper, scissors game.

 Developer A finds some bugs and wants to fix those bugs so starts working on them on his computer.

 Developer B wants to work on some new features of the game but he’s in a hurry and doesn’t want to wait for A to fix his bugs.

 With Git/GitHub Developers A & B can have their own version (branch) of the project on their own computer so they can both work at the same time, once they have finished their coding, they can commit/push those changes to their branch without impacting the main file (the tree).

 Once they have agreed on the changes, they can then agree to update the main file that is stored in GitHub.